linemanjs/lineman-backbone-template/README.md

 # A Lineman JS Template using Backbone

-** Supporting Lineman Version : 0.11.1 **
+This is a project template for Backbone JS applications using [Lineman](http://www.linemanjs.com).

-This provides the basic configuration needed to get a Backbone app up and running with lineman.
 It includes the following features:

 1. Template Precompilation into the `JST` namespace using `grunt-contrib-jst`
 2. A basic login, logout service bound to sample routes inside `config/server.js`